 You can find all kinds of hotels in and around Thamel.
 From the budget to the mid-range and up.
-For those on a bigger budget, there are several luxury chain hotels such as the Marriott.
+For those on a bigger budget, there are several luxury chain hotels such as the Marriott that has spas as you can view here.
 Other luxury hotels built in a more aesthetic style include Dwarika’s and the Shankar Hotel.

 What to See in Kathmandu

 It’s all about culture!
 Kathmandu has a rich history – did you know it was once a lake and the valley itself was created when Manjushree, a Buddhist saint, drained the lake?
 And as you would expect there are plenty of sites to explore which go back hundreds of years.

 Often the best way to get to know a city is to do a city tour.
 Unfortunately Kathmandu is not laid out to accommodate those open-top buses we see in Europe.
 And within a 10 day timetable, it’s not possible to cover all the great sites on foot.
 Your travel agent or hotel will organize a tour for you by private vehicle.